wp-plugins/book-review/readme.txt

 * Russian (Alexander Wolf)
 * Spanish (Jose Luis Parra)

-If you would like to translate this plugin to another language, please review the Translations section of the [documentation](http://donnapeplinskie.com/wordpress-book-review-plugin/).
+If you would like to translate this plugin to another language, please review the Translations section of the [documentation](http://wpreviewplugins.com/book-review/#translations).

 = Resources =
-* Official documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
+* Official documentation for the WordPress Book Review Plugin can be found [here](http://wpreviewplugins.com/book-review/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
-* If you have problems, questions or suggestions, please post them in the [support forum](https://wordpress.org/support/plugin/book-review).
+* If you have problems, questions or suggestions, please post them in the [General Support forum](http://wpreviewplugins.com/support/forum/general-support/).

 = About Me =
 * I’m a front-end web developer with a fondness for WordPress.
 I blog about web and professional development at [donnapeplinskie.com](http://donnapeplinskie.com/).
-* I’m author of the [WordPress Book Review Plugin](http://wordpress.org/plugins/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
+* I’m author of the [WordPress Book Review Plugin](http://wpreviewplugins.com/book-review/) and [WordPress Date and Time Widget](http://wordpress.org/plugins/date-and-time-widget/).
 * I’m a developer advocate for [Rise Vision](http://risevision.com/).
 * I’m founder and contributor of the [Book Wookie](http://bookwookie.ca) book blog.